relsqui/awkward_polaroid/README.md

 Create a Twitter account for the bot, add a phone number to it, and [create an app](https://apps.twitter.com/) from that account.
 This will get you a consumer key and secret for OAUTH.
 Authenticate with the app to get your personal access token and secret.
 Add all those values to `example-secrets.py` and rename it to `secrets.py`.

 After populating the polaroids directory and setting up your authentication secrets, tweeting a photo is as simple as running `./bot.py`.
+To post on a regular schedule, add an appropriate line to your crontab.
+The bot uses relative paths, so you'll want to have cron cd into the directory and then run it, rather than just providing the absolute path.